nsidc/earthaccess/docs/user_guide/search.md

 ## Search for services

 NASA Earthdata provides services that you can use to transform data before you download it.
-Tranformations include converting data files to a different file format, subsetting data by spatial extent, time range or variable, reprojecting or transforming data to a different coordinate reference system (CRS) from the one it is stored in.
+Transformations include converting data files to a different file format, subsetting data by spatial extent, time range or variable, reprojecting or transforming data to a different coordinate reference system (CRS) from the one it is stored in.
 Not all datasets have services and not all transformation services are available for a given dataset.

 There are wo ways to discover which services are available for a dataset.
 One way is to call the `services` method on a result returned by `search_datasets`.
 See the [Results] section of this User Guide for more information.